-4.2 DSG Advanced Mode
+4.2 DSG Advanced Mode6

 In DSG Advanced Mode, the DSG Tunnel Address is determined dynamically by an entry in the DSG Address Table.
 The DSG Address Table is located in the DOCSIS MAC Management Message called Downstream Channel Descriptor (DCD).
 The DSG Address Table is indexed by the DSG Client with its DSG Client ID.
-The above conditions for DSG Basic Mode still apply, although there is more flexibility when associating DSG Clients to DSG Tunnels.
 The following features may be achieved by performing an appropriate DSG Client ID to DSG Tunnel Address association and the concept of regionalization: